HuttonICS/Cryopreservation-Stirling-Cycle/16s/16s-QIIME2-DADA2-Silva.md

 ```

 ## Step 8: Tabulate Metadata
-This step involves tabulating metadata for easy visualization.
+This step involves tabulating metadata for easy visualisation.
 The `qiime metadata tabulate` command is used for this purpose.

 ```bash
 qiime metadata tabulate \